The lives of children and families in Florida have been at risk for many years.

 As a result, in 1998, the Florida Legislature mandated that in Broward and Miami-Dade counties, some government services be privatized and placed in the hands of community-based groups.
 Yet many local agencies, community and faith-based organizations were unaware of these changes.

 A group from the faith community met to discuss ideas, needs and possibilities.
-In 2000, the Family & Children Faith Coalition (FCFC) emerged, unifying those who were interested in working together to make a greater impact in the lives of families and children in their local communities.
+In 2000, the Family & Children Faith Coalition (FCFC) incorporated as a 501c(3), tax-exempt non-profit with the task of unifying and equipping those who were interested in working together to make a greater impact in the lives of families and children in their local communities.

-In 2012, FCFC re-branded as Hope for Miami — with the same mission and vision of helping restore the hope of “Shalom” to our city.
+In 2012, FCFC re-branded as Hope for Miami — with the same mission and vision of helping restore hope and healing, "Shalom”, to our city.